afollestad/aesthetic/README.md

 ```

 You may want your view to be themable.
 You can do so by swapping out `TextView` with `AestheticTextView`,
-or any of other Aesthetic's view classes.
+or any of Aesthetic's other view classes beginning with "Aesthetic".
+These views handle subscribing
+and unsubscribing from theme property updates automatically; they also handle pulling out attributes
+such as `android:textColor` or `android:backgroundColor`.

 ```java
 public class MyCustomTextView extends AestheticTextView {